 PDF's with extremely high page counts (over 400 sheets/800 pages) can be punched for use in a 3 hole binder, often referred to as 3 hole punch (3HP).
 Low page count PDF's can be stapled (under 30 sheets/60 pages).

-We favor the mechanical options for their strength, versatility, and ubiquity, but perfect binding is very professional and looks good on a shelf.
+We favor designing for the mechanical options due to their strength, versatility, and ubiquity, but perfect binding is very professional and looks good on a shelf.

-A users binding choice depends on how, where, and when the book will be used.
-For class materials that need to be versatile, lay flat sometimes, carry in a backpack, or be used to write in, we recommend designing for mechanical bindings like GBC Comb, Plastic Coil, or Wire-o.
+A user's binding choice depends on how, where, and when the book will be used.
+Class materials that might be printed either on a desktop printer or with POD service, we recommend designing for mechanical bindings like GBC Comb, Plastic Coil, or Wire-o.

 Pro Tip: Design for standard mechanical bindings so the PDF can be printed anywhere by anyone- and still look great!